jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_02.md

 1. Navigate to GitHub, select your frontend repository and click "Actions".

-1. iIn your Azure portal page, on your frotend app, refresh the page , you should see a new deployment in the deployment center
+1. In your Azure portal page, on your frotend app, refresh the page , you should see a new deployment in the deployment center
     > **Note:** In case of failure, check the logs in GitHub Actions.
 Navigate to your repo and the select the tab **Actions**
     >
     > Classic error: **'Deployment has been stopped due to SCM container restart.'**.